 Arthritis: Laboratory research has shown that not only can cod liver oil treat arthritis, but actually reverse the damage that has been done.
 A new study shows that vitamin D in cod liver oil will not allow your immune system to attack your joints.
 Study participants who got the most vitamin D from the oil had the lowest risk of arthritis.

 Dr. James Dowd, leading rheumatologist and researcher, who works at the Arthritis Institute of Michigan, has been prescribing vitamin D to people suffering from chronic disorders, such as arthritis, back pain and headaches, and he claims that there is significant improvement in their symptoms.
 In this book, The Vitamin D Cure, Dr. Dowd lists a number of success stories using his approach.
 Dr. James Dowd reveals the causes of vitamin D deficiency and offers a simple, easy-to-follow five-step program that can eliminate or alleviate a host of seemingly incurable conditions, such as arthritis, in as little as six weeks.
 He states that by staying on the program, you can enjoy robust health and improved fitness for the rest of your life.
-For more info on the book and reviews, please click here.

 We need exposure to UVA and UVB rays from direct sunlight or full-spectrum lighting to synthesize vitamin D necessary for bone health.
 Window glass blocks necessary UV rays.
 15 minutes a day of direct sun light exposure has been recommended.